rebelsky/sams-assorted-musings-reflections/course-tags-2017-09-09.md

 [1] A former chair of the faculty tells me that I'm incorrect.
 In fact, the point of the tags was to provide some information for assessment.
+Another faculty member active in the tagging movement supports my view that the primary goal was for advising.
+In the end, I expect that both issues were at play.

 [2] I should note that it's the Curriculum Committee, rather than the Dean's Office, that proposed the list of topics.
 In some areas, shared